Zhuliangomyces illinitus: Taxonomy

 Zhuliangomyces illinitus was originally described by Elias M. Fries in 1812 as a member of Lepiota, and later changed (again by Fries) in 1874 to the subgroup Viscosae.
 Amanitella Maire reclassified Agaricus illinitus as Limacella illinita in 1914.
 Z. illinitus is part of the Amanitaceae family, with its closest relatives being the Limacella and Amanita genera, the species originally belonging to the Limacella genus until 2018.
 Though Zhuliangomyces's placement was originally based on the similar morphologies between itself and the Amanita genus, a phylogenetic analysis performed in 2000 confirmed this through both maximum parsimony and maximum likelihood analyses.

-In 2018, a study proposed splitting the Limacella genus into three separate genera, due to morphological differences in members’ stipes and pileus structures, with L. illinita being reclassified as Myxoderma illinitum.
+A 2018 study proposed splitting the Limacella genus into three separate genera, due to morphological differences in members’ stipes and pileus structures, with L. illinita being reclassified as Myxoderma illinitum.
 Due to the pre-existence of a Cyanobacteria clade by the same name, the new genera was then renamed Zhuliangomyces by Scott A. Redhead, giving Myxoderma illinitum the new classification Zhuliangomyces illinitus.